Anirudh-rao/Anirudh-rao/README.md

 -  I am Anirudh Rao, people call me ```Ani```, currently working at Ernst and Young as a Associate Analyst.
  I am a tech enthusiast and Like to tinker with tech.

-- 🌱 I’m currently learning Go , Rust , React, Flutter and Web 3.0
+- 🌱 I’m currently learning Go , Rust , Next, Flutter and Web 3.0